Sparkles-Qemu/qemu_systemc_with_cnn_processor/README.info.md

 memcpy(base_ptr, [USER_DATA], sizeof USER_DATA); //USER_DATA IT'S A PLACE HOLDER

 In this example, SYSTEMC_DEVICE_ADDR represents the addressed that the SystemC module was mapped to by the virtual bus.
 After the user has correctly obtained a pointer through mmap, the user can do direct read and writes to this address.

-Visual representation of QEMU communicating with a SystemC module:

 ## COMPONENTS THAT YOU CAN BLACKBOX